mr-mph/eecstime/README.md

 ### Miscellaneous:

-- allow seeing # of grades for each bar rather than just percent
+- allow seeing # of grades for each bar rather than just percent on grades tab
 - fill out your year/college/major to see what reserved seats groups you qualify for and save them to your profile
-- new 3d dorms feature allowing you to experiment with your dorm ahead of move-in day
+- 3d dorms visualizer for units & blackwell to see dorm dimensions ahead of move-in day

 ### Bug Fixes: